-APPENDIX 2 - DECLARATION FORM

-APPENDIX 3 - SCHEME AUDITING ARRANGEMENTS
+- APPENDIX 2 EXAMPLE OF DECLARATION FORM - APPENDIX 3 SCHEME AUDITING ARRANGEMENTS

-1. INTRODUCTION TO THE LAND FORUM'S NOMS
+1. INTRODUCTION TO THE NATIONAL BROWNFIELD FORUM'S NQMS

-The Land Forum provides a central point for governmental liaison across the contaminated land community and includes a representation, either in person, through direct correspondence or through indirect representation, with a range of organisations that are active in the contaminated land community including.
-A list of members is available from the Land Forum website www.claire.co.uk/landforum
+The National Brownfield Forum (NBF)(formerly Land Forum) provides a central point for governmental liaison across the contaminated land community and includes a representation, either in person, through direct correspondence or through indirect representation, with a range of organisations that are active in the contaminated land community.
+A list of members is available from the NBF website www.claire.co.uk/brownfieldforum